 While all wealthy individuals can experience Mental Health Conditions, entrepreneurs, business owners, and other elite professionals are at greater risk of depression, Anxiety Disorders, and other Mental Health Disorders.
 Because entrepreneurs focus so much of their time and energy on their business needs, they often fail to prioritize their own mental health.
 Additionally, entrepreneurs are more likely to be creative, bold, and competitive people—all of which are traits commonly associated with depression.

 Affluent people experience Mental Health Disorders in a unique way, which means they need tailored treatment to address the specific causes and symptoms of their Mental Health Disorder.
-At Blair Wellness Group, we know the importance of working with a Licensed Clinical Psychologist who provides substantive, evidence-based therapy modules.
+At Blair Wellness Group, we know the importance of working with a Licensed Clinical Psychologist who provides substantive, evidence-based treatment modules.

 Dr. Blair is experienced in working with wealthy individuals to help them achieve their clinical goals.
 If you’re seeking depression treatment in Los Angeles or the Beverly Hills, Bel Air, Century City, Brentwood, Westwood, Irvine, Newport, Orange County, Huntington Beach, Laguna Beach, Corona Del Mar, Dana Point, Mission Viejo, and Aliso Viejo areas, reach out to Blair Wellness Group today.